 What are Some Out-of-Date SEO Practices?

-Out-of-date SEO tactics are SEO techniques you shouldn’t be implemented because it is no longer a ranking factor, or search engines like Google will penalize you for ill practice.
-Study our glossary for out-of-date practices like black hat SEO, keyword stuffing and more.
+Out-of-date tactics for SEO services are SEO techniques you shouldn’t be implementing because it is no longer a ranking factor, or search engines like Google will penalize you for ill practice.
+Study our glossary for SEO terms involving out-of-date practices like black hat SEO, keyword stuffing and more.

 What Should You Include in SEO Reporting?